 Loose ball bearing or LB: Used when the bearings are unsealed

 Midsize BB: A bottom bracket where the bearings fit/press directly into the frame.
-All wethepeople frames and most bikes use Midsize BB's
+Most Wethepeople frames and bikes use Midsize BB's

 INFORMATION ACCURACY, WEIGHTS AND MEASURES AND SO FORTH...